 Link swaps can be good for SEO.
 Getting backlinks is usually a process that takes time and effort, so link swaps can be an effective shortcut.
 Reciprocal link building can sometimes double or triple the number of backlinks you have in a short amount of time.

 But not all links are created equal.
 In order to ensure you’re getting quality backlinks from your link swaps, follow these best practices:

 - Vet your placement sites for quality and relevancy.
 Look at all of their content, each site metric (e..g, user engagement, DA, etc.), and their link profiles before agreeing to anything.

 - Make sure you’re offering quality content in return.
 If you’re participating in guest post swaps, make sure that the content you offer is of good quality and topical relevance.

 - Focus on building relationships with other websites.
 Don’t just focus on the links you get out of the swap—focus on developing a real connection.

 - Make sure that the exchange is beneficial to both parties.
-Quality backlinks should be offered in exchange for quality content or services, not just to help you build links.
+Quality backlinks should be offered in exchange for quality content or services, not just to help you with link building.

 - Avoid swapping links with sites that are direct competitors.
 If both sites compete for the same keywords, it won’t make sense to link to each other.